jafingerhut/jafingerhut.github.com/notes/why-functional-programming.md

-= Introduction
+# Introduction

-I will try to keep these links valid, but of course Internet searches for the title and authors, and/or the Internet Archive Wayback Machine, may help you find results if that happens, too.
+I will try to keep these links valid, but of course Internet searches for the title and authors, and/or the [Internet Archive Wayback Machine](https://archive.org/), may help you find results if they become stale.

-This is a list of articles (or longer) attempting to explain benefits of functional programming, meaning using a programming language that encourages using immutable data and pure functions (e.g. except for a few unsafe corners, Haskell restricts you to this, whereas Clojure makes it straightforward to write most of your code in this way, while mixing in bits of mutability and side effects where you find it uesful).
+This is a list of articles (or longer works) attempting to explain the benefits of functional programming, meaning: using a programming language that encourages or requires immutable data and pure functions.
+For example, Haskell nearly restricts you to these things, whereas Clojure makes it straightforward and idiomatic to write most of your code in this way, while mixing in bits of mutability and side effects where you find it uesful.

-TBD: Add notes of page/word count for these, or durations of recordings, so people wanting a quick read can have an idea of what they are getting into.
+Nice to do some time: Add notes of page/word count for these, or durations of recordings, so people wanting a quick read can have an idea of what they are getting into.
 Also add a few notes of the background knowledge expected by each.

+## Why use functional programming?

 + Kris Jenkins, "What is Functional Programming?", 2015